 5. Optimization & retainer (recurring, Year 2+)

 After Year 1, most B2B teams need ongoing architectural support.
-Either a retainer ($1,500-$5,000/month for senior consultant access) or quarterly project work ($5,000-$15,000 per quarter for new automation builds, scoring recalibration, integration work).
+Either a retainer ($1,500-$5,000/month for senior consultant access via our Pardot Optimization service) or quarterly project work ($5,000-$15,000 per quarter for new automation builds, scoring recalibration, integration work).
 This category is invisible at signing but unavoidable by Month 12.

 6. Tech debt cleanup (cyclical, every 18-24 months)